AnotherBuildCorner/Relay_Switcher/README.md

  Output Board
 ![alt text](<Photos/V3 Jackless Output PCB.png>)

 This change produces a couple of benefits.
-First is wiring is vastly improved. with the total wire soldering point count down from 7 per board( L/R in, L/R out, Ground 9V, and Control signal.)
-Times 6 loop packages.
+First is wiring is vastly improved. with the total wire soldering point count down from 7 per board ( L/R in, L/R out, Ground 9V, and Control signal.)
+Times 6 loop packages, for a total of 42 solder points.
 To 16 solder points total for the entire package.
-As well as being inline, as opposed to scattered across the board.
+As well as being inline, ideal for a ribbon cable, as opposed to scattered across the board.

 Additionally, the number of Voltage regulators is down from one per package, to one per PCB (with 3 loops on each). so a 66% reduction overall.